Trump warns Iran of 'bigger problems' if it restarts nuclear program

 Shortly after the pomp and pageantry of Trump's first official state visit began on Tuesday, his split with Macron on the Iran nuclear deal was on display.

-The White House has hoped to enlist European allies in new negotiations with Iran, but Europeans are pushing back on the idea of canceling the agreement, known as the JCPOA, saying it would alienate Iran and prompt it to go rogue.
+The White House has hoped to enlist European allies in new negotiations with Iran, but Europeans are pushing back on the idea of canceling the agreement, saying it would alienate Iran and prompt it to go rogue.
 Macron believes it would be a mistake to end the deal.

 In May, Trump will once again have to decide whether to recertify the Iran deal to Congress.
 If he doesn't, he could begin the process to reversing the deal.
 Iran has threatened to resume enrichment activities if the deal collapses.